Cecilee Heath, LCSW, SEP

 Therapist

-Scot works with individuals grappling with trauma, grief and loss, addiction, depression, anxiety, and other mental health concerns.
+Scot is a Licensed Professional Counselor and board-certified National Certified Counselor who works with individuals grappling with trauma, grief and loss, substance use, depression, anxiety, and other mental health issues.
 He develops individualized treatment plans using evidence-based approaches and interventions according to the client’s stated concerns, intentions, and goals.

 Scot believes that his role as a therapist is to hold space and help guide clients in accessing the profound wisdom that we each possess.
-He utilizes a person-centered approach of unconditional positive regard, deep listening, reflecting, and planning.
-As a member of the LGBTQIA+ community raised in a conservative family, he understands the masks we sometimes wear to navigate life and the important work needed to find our true and integrated selves.
+He utilizes a person-centered approach of unconditional positive regard, empathetic listening, reflecting, and planning.
+As a member of the LGBTQIA+ community, he has experience working with diverse populations and those with special needs.

-Scot is completing his Master’s in Clinical Mental Health Counseling degree at Southwestern College in Santa Fe, New Mexico, including an internship at Alpine Integrative Wellness.
+Scot holds a master’s degree in clinical mental health counseling from Southwestern College in Santa Fe, New Mexico.
 He is trained in Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Motivational Interviewing.
-Scot is pursuing certification in Schema Therapy and Sex Therapy (AASECT).
+Scot is pursuing certification in Somatic Experiencing (SEP) and Sex Therapy (AASECT).

 scot@alpineintegrativewellness.com